iTwin/itwinjs-core/utils/workspace-editor/README.md

 ## WorkspaceId

 The WorkspaceEditor commands all take a `WorkspaceId` option to specify the `WorkspaceFile` on which to operate. `WorkspaceId` become the resolved name of the `WorkspaceContainerName` from the Workspace api. `WorkspaceIds` must be less than 255 characters, may not have leading or trailing whitespace, and may not use any reserved path specification characters (see documentation for `WorkspaceContainerId` for details.)
-The `WorkspaceFile` filename is formed from the `WorkspaceContainerDir` plus the `WorkspaceId` with `.itwin-workspace` file extension.
+The `WorkspaceFile` filename is formed from the `WorkspaceContainerDir` plus the `WorkspaceId` plus the `.itwin-workspace` file extension.

 ## WorkspaceEditor Commands